-Short-listed reviews of the best natural deodorant brands: PAPR and byHumankind.
-(And why these two companies are more sustainable options than Dove, Native, Myro and Ethique.)
+A short list of reviews of two natural, plastic-free deodorant brands: PAPR and byHumankind.
+(And why they’re more sustainable and – I think – just better options than Dove, Native, Myro and Ethique!)

-If I’m being honest, here’s how most of my other sustainable product reviews, I’ve tested pretty much every plastic-free brand I could find for whatever the category was, and wrote novels about them.
+If I’m being honest, here’s how most of my other sustainable product reviews have worked: I tested pretty much every plastic-free brand I could find for whatever the category was, and wrote novels about them.

-I just have two options for you that are both ideal alternatives to the typical – often not even recyclable – plastic deodorant tube, and the reasons why they beat the competition both for their formulas and their sustainability.
+These are my reviews of two excellent alternatives to the typical – often not even recyclable – plastic deodorant tubes, and the reasons why they beat the competition both for their formulas and their sustainability.

-- A natural deodorant in a simple cardboard tube from PAPR that works well, smells natural but not hippie-ish, and skips any sort of plastic packaging (single-use or reusable).
+- A natural deodorant in a simple cardboard tube from PAPR that works well, smells natural but not at all hippie-ish, and skips any sort of plastic packaging (single-use or reusable).

 - A sleek, refillable deodorant system from byHumankind that was my first zero-waste love, and works just as well as PAPR.

-Now, everything else you could want to know about these two, starting with PAPR’s plastic-free deodorant:
+Now, here’s everything else you could want to know about these two, starting with PAPR’s plastic-free deodorant:

-Why I recommend PAPR: Full disclosure – I’ve been camping for the past few weeks, traveling through national parks in the West, living in a van, and taking an average of 1 shower every 5 days.
+Full disclosure – here’s why I recommend PAPR: I’ve been camping for the past few weeks, traveling through national parks in the West, living in a van, and taking an average of 1 shower every 5 days.
 Using only PAPR deodorant on this trip, I’m not stinking.
 If there’s a better endorsement than that, I don’t know what it could be.

 If you want to try something that doesn’t feel like a commitment, then PAPR is definitely the way to go since you don’t have to buy a refillable container to get started.
 (Which, if you don’t end up loving the product, becomes just another piece of plastic to throw away or find a friend who wants it.)